-- 1) Sink logic type and source logic type - In sink logic, a signal switches on when a current flows from the corresponding signal input terminal.
+1) Sink logic type

+• In this logic, a signal switches on when a current flows from the corresponding signal input terminal.

 Terminal SD is common to the contact input signals.
 Terminal SE is common to the open collector output signals.